Ghaznavid campaigns in Persia: Aftermath

-After capture of Rey from Majd al-Dawla, Mahmud carried out campaign against heretical sects like Qarmatians, Batinis, Mazdakites and Mu‘tazilites.
+After capture of Ray from Majd al-Dawla, Mahmud carried out campaign against heretical sects like Qarmatians, Batinis, Mazdakites and Mu‘tazilites.
 Thousands of adherents were executed, while others were imprisoned and transported to Khorasan.
 Their residences were searched, confiscating and destroying texts associated with their heretical beliefs.
 Books aligning with the Sultan's views were transferred to the capital Ghazni.
 Mahmud wrote in his fath-nama to the Caliph Al-Qadir spoke of cleansing Jibal of the "infidel Batiniyya and evil-doing innovators" Mahmud had ambitions to expand further into Iraq and face the Fatimids in Syria and Egypt, but his death in 1030 halted the plans.
 Ghaznavid rule in central and western Persia was short lived, lasting less than a decade whereas in Ray it lasted only seven years.
 The Sallarid and Rawadid dynasty in north-western region of Persia, paid tribute but did not remain under Ghaznavid influence for long.
-Following Mas'ud's succession Kakuyids overthrew Ghaznavid suzerainty, captured Rey until Ghaznavid governor Abu Sahl Hamdawi drove him away from his capital Ishfahan for two years and seized his minister Ibn Sina's library containing heretical books.
+Following Mas'ud's succession Kakuyids overthrew Ghaznavid suzerainty, captured Ray until Ghaznavid governor Abu Sahl Hamdawi drove him away from his capital Ishfahan for two years and seized his minister Ibn Sina's library containing heretical books.
 In 1033 AD, a Daylamite rebellion in Qazwin and Qum was suppressed.
-In 1037-38 AD, Kakuyids under Ala al-Dawla reoccupied Ray killing it's governor Tash-Farash forcing Ghaznavids to abandon it.
+In 1037–38 AD, Kakuyids under Ala al-Dawla reoccupied Ray killing it's governor Tash Farrash forcing Ghaznavids to abandon it.
 Although Coins were minted in the name of Mas'ud until Seljuks captured Ray.
 Mas'ud followed Mahmud's ambition to fully conquer the Shi'ite Buyid territories but was halted in 1040 at the Battle of Dandanqan, where Mas'ud's army was defeated by the Seljuks, who seized Khurasan.
+Persia was occupied by Ghaznavids up to 1149 AD.
 By 1055 AD, Sultan Tughril of the Seljuk Empire took over the Buyid dominions of Western Persia and Iraq also protected Baghdad from the hands of the Fatimids before 1060.